Model the Future

-Ultimately, “the Miracle of the Web” happened because a clever scientist (not a business genius) put together an accessible set of navigation and display tools (URL’s & HTML) on network infrastructure that had been developed by a government agency, primarily for security, research and academic collaboration.
-It was non-propietary, free and often “open source”.
+Ultimately, “the Miracle of the Web” happened because a clever scientist (not a business genius) put together an accessible set of navigation and display tools (URL’s & HTML) on network infrastructure which had been developed by a government agency, primarily for security, research and academic collaboration.
+It was non-propietary, free and often “open source“.
 Thank you, (* ahem *) Big Business.

 Innovation depends on infrastructure

-Infrastructure is defined by standards
+and infrastructure is defined by standards

 Which implies a role for … governance , actually

 There really weren’t any tools.

 Another practical challenge was in the arena of “Okay, so how do we do it?”
 Our small team (about 5) was a bunch of find-a-way and get-her-done guys.
 To our credit, we did.
 As the designated ‘artist’ and UI-guy, I realized that – if this new stuff were to succeed – then my ongoing career role would have to systematized and automated.